cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 That means that up to 20 old log files can be created, after which the oldest file will be removed.

-# Clients

-## Web UI
-{%note title=Note%}
-Available in the Commercial version only
-{%endnote%}

-## Cloudify CLI

-## cURL

-# Examples

-## Simple - Using the default userstore driver and password authentication, no SSL

-## Advanced - Using the default userstore driver and token authentication, with SSL

 # Behind the Scenes / Advanced

 ## request-response flow